Public Education and Outreach

 How do urbanized areas affect water quality?

-- Clouds the water and makes it difficult or impossible for aquatic plants to grow.
+- Clouds water making it difficult or impossible for aquatic plants and animals to grow.

 - Results in increased flooding due to reduced stream capacity.

 - Automotive fluids, pesticides, paint, detergents and other fluids are considered hazardous waste and can poison aquatic life.